-As the adoption of autonomous systems in mining advances, small size autonomous haul trucks are growing more affordable and accessible.
-These trucks can be an option for different types of operations (e.g., quarries, small-scale mining operations) that do not use large mining-scale haul trucks.
+As the adoption of autonomous systems in mining advances, small autonomous equipment is growing more affordable and accessible.
+These technologies can be an option for different types of operations (e.g., quarries, small-scale mining operations) that do not use large mining-scale equipment.
 It can also be an entry point for operations that are not ready for large-scale automation.
-There is also a growing diversity in vendors for smaller scale vehicles, which presents both opportunities and challenges.
+There is also a growing diversity in vendors for smaller equipment, which presents both opportunities and challenges.

 To enable the successful adoption of these systems, there is a need for a better understanding and awareness of the unique risks and good practices associated with them.

-The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small size autonomous haul trucks by providing common considerations and increasing awareness of challenges and opportunities that are specific to them.
+The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small size autonomous equipment by providing common considerations and increasing awareness of challenges and opportunities that are specific to them.

 General considerations and discussion on the items listed below

-Primary focus on small vehicle automation in closed environments (future considerations in public spaces secondary)
+Primary focus on small equipment automation in closed environments (future considerations in public spaces secondary)

 Future use on-road and where to dump material